johnandersen777/johnandersen777.github.io/content/symbiosis.md

   - section_id: 7
     section_title: "General Guidelines for Avoidance"
     content:
-      - Always seek information from credible and trusted sources.
+      - "Always seek information from credible and trusted sources."
-      - Consult professionals before engaging in new health or wellness practices.
+      - "Consult professionals before engaging in new health or wellness practices."
-      - Respect personal and others' autonomy and consent.
+      - "Respect personal and others' autonomy and consent."
-      - Uphold ethical standards in all practices related to health and consciousness.
+      - "Uphold ethical standards in all practices related to health and consciousness."
-      - Report any unethical or harmful practices to relevant authorities.
+      - "Report any unethical or harmful practices to relevant authorities."

   - section_id: 8
     section_title: "Conclusion"